mcguk/McgUI-1.12/README.md

 6. On first use in game enter /energywatch on and /energywatch show combat

 # More info
-Chat and KTM&DPS meter background panels will show when grouped or in raid
+Chat and KTM&DPS meter background panels will show when grouped or in raid , minimap button holder will take a few seconds to finish loading at login